 Figure 4-15 Unified CM and Cisco VCS Secure Integration

 Unified CM supports H.235 pass-through as a security mechanism when interacting with H.323 video devices, and it has added support for Secure Real-Time Transport Protocol (SRTP) encryption of the video and audio media streams of video calls of Cisco SIP video endpoints.
 However, interworking of H.235 to SRTP is not currently supported in Unified CM.
 Whenever H.235 and SRTP are needed in a video deployment, Cisco recommends registering the H.323 endpoints to a Cisco VCS as a gatekeeper and using SIP-to-H.323 interworking, while providing SRTP for the SIP video endpoints in the Unified CM side and a secure SIP trunk to the VCS.
 If the H.323 video endpoints are configured to use H.235 with the VCS, the call can be encrypted end-to-end.

-The Cisco TelePresence Video Communication Server Expressway (VCS Expressway) can establish video communication calls with devices outside the enterprise network and across the Internet.
-The VCS Expressway must be placed outside the private network used by the Cisco Unified Communications solution to allow external callers to access the device.
+Cisco Expressway can establish video communication calls with devices outside the enterprise network and across the Internet.
+The Expressway must be placed outside the private network used by the Cisco Collaboration solution to allow external callers to access the device.
 It can be deployed either on the public Internet or in a demilitarized zone (DMZ).
-By default, firewalls block unsolicited incoming requests, so the firewall must be configured to allow the VCS Expressway to establish a constant connection with the VCS Control server.
+By default, firewalls block unsolicited incoming requests, so the firewall must be configured to allow Expressway to establish a constant connection with Unified CM.

 Before enabling any of the Unified CM security features, verify that they will satisfy the security requirements specified in your enterprise security policy for these types of devices in a network.
 For more information, refer to the Cisco ASA 5500 Series Release Notes at